Lars Sætra: Baoding Rongda

+Return to Strømsgodset

 On 22 February 2018, Sætra re-joined Strømsgodset Toppfotball on a two-year contract.
 He was released from Strømsgodset after the 2019 season.

+Tromsø

+In early 2020, Sætra signed with newly relegated OBOS-ligaen side Tromsø on a two-year contract.

+Kalmar

+After only one season at Tromsø, Sætra went back to Swedish football, and signed with Allsvenskan side Kalmar.

 International career

 Sætra played one match in the 2010 UEFA European Under-19 Football Championship qualification, and is selected for the starting line-up during the elite qualification.